CSCoursework/cs-toptrumps/.github/README.md

         "Range":9000,
         "Cost":297500000
     },
-    // etc
+    {
+        "etc": "etc"
+    }
 ]
 ```

 However, in order to make the game simpler for the user (so they don't have to worry about having specific files in the right place), we can bundle the contents of the `cards.json` file into our program at compile time.
-As a result, our game can be distributed as a single binary, instead of multiple files that have to be in specific locations relative to each other.
+As a result, our game can be distributed as a single binary file, instead of multiple files that have to be in specific locations relative to each other.

-There is currently no built in way to do this in Go, so we can use a tool called `go-bindata` to generate some Go code that contains our file contents and some helper functions to access it.
-Because this is a command line program, we can define the command that needs to be run in order to generate our code file using a `go:generate` directive.
+There is currently no built in way to do this in Go, so we can use a tool called `go-bindata`.
+This works by generating Go code that contains the contents of our file contents and some helper functions to access it.
+Because `go-bindata` is a command line program, we can define the command that needs to be run in order to generate our code file using a `go:generate` directive.

 Once this directive is defined, you can use the `go generate <pkgname>` command to run it.
 For example, to generate the code for the `cards` package, you could run `go generate github.com/codemicro/cs-toptrumps/internal/cards`.
-This would work from any directory, as the `go generate` tool deals with working directories for you.

 This command must be run before the program is compiled, to properly update the cards.